robbert-vdh/nih-plug/README.md

 ### Current status

 It actually works!
-There's still lots of small things to implement, but the core functionality and including basic GUI support are there.
-Currently the Windows version has only been tested under Wine with [yabridge](https://github.com/robbert-vdh/yabridge), and the macOS version hasn't been tested at all.
+There's still lots of small things to implement, but the core functionality and basic GUI support are there, with export targets and plugin bundling for both VST3 and CLAP.
+Currently the Windows support has only been tested under Wine with [yabridge](https://github.com/robbert-vdh/yabridge), and the macOS version hasn't been tested at all.
 Feel free to be the first one!

 ### Building